 Free Chlorine is the amount of chlorine that has not yet combined with chlorinated water to sanitize contaminants.
 In effect, free chlorine is the amount of chlorine that is free to kill harmful microorganisms in your swimming pool’s water.
 Free chlorine is the most important type of chlorine to monitor because it is responsible for actively sanitizing your pool.

-The Association of Pool and Spa Professionals recommends keeping free chlorine levels between 2.0 and 4.0 parts per mil (ppm).
+The Pool and Hot Tub Alliance recommends keeping free chlorine levels between 2.0 and 4.0 parts per million (ppm).
+InTheSwim recommends 2.0 to 3.
+0 ppm for a stabilized pool.
 The easiest way to check your chlorine levels is with test strips.
 However, ideal free chlorine levels are dependent on cyanuric acid levels.
 We recommend using the pool calculator to manage your pool’s entire chemistry.
 When your free chlorine levels get too low, we recommend using calcium hypochlorite to raise them back up.

 PRO TIP: We recommend testing free chlorine every day and adding chemicals as you need to keep your free chlorine in recommended ranges.
 We also recommend adding your chemicals at night.
 UV rays from sunlight cause chlorine compounds to break down faster.
 Adding chemicals at night is a great way to save money on chlorine costs.

 Combined chlorine is an intermediate breakdown product that is created in the process of sanitizing the pool.
 Combined chlorine causes the smell many people associate with chlorine pools.
 If CC is above 0.5, you should shock your pool.
 Combined chlorine indicates that there is something in the water free chlorine is in the process of breaking down.
 In an outdoor pool, combined chlorine will normally stay near zero so long as you maintain an appropriate free chlorine level and the pool gets some direct sunlight.